 - VIP – $39 a month, and offers first-priority support

 Some notable companies using Wix services include Lyft and CBS.

 Shopify is the go-to ecommerce shop for first-time sellers, designed for online retailers to set up and manage a store online with ease.
 Software updates and day-to-day management of your website get handled through Shopify, and the platform does have a limited number of themes and apps to choose from.
 Plus, it’s exceptionally easy for users to optimize Shopify sites with SEO tactics by utilizing an array of strategies.

 The cost for Shopify is presented in a tiered system, with options for plans at $29, $79, and $299 per month.

 Notable brands currently using Shopify include Briogeo and Pipcorn.

-BigCommerce is an online store platform that gives users the freedom to control all aspects of their site.
+BigCommerce is an online store platform that gives users the freedom to control all aspects of their site, including critical marketing components.
 Through BigCommerce, you can:

 - Design your store

 BigCommerce offers their users four different payment plans.
 The standard plan is $29.95 a month, the plus plan is $79.95 a month, and the pro plan is $299.95 a month.
 Each of these plans are geared toward smaller businesses or an individual.
 Lastly, the BigCommerce enterprise plan is targeted more toward larger businesses and the price varies depending on the requirements desired by the business.